django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 overwrites the plugin's fields.
 Returns ``True`` if all fields have been written successfully, and ``False`` otherwise.

-.. note:: This method not be used on the plugin but rather on the plugin's
-          instance.

 set_translatable_content takes 1 argument:

 * ``fields``: A dictionary containing the field names and translated content for each.

 Example::